Pilou97/rock-n-rollup/doc/src/plugins/index.md

 # Plugins

-rock-n-rollup provides many plugins to ease your developement.
+Rock-N-Rollup provides many plugins to ease your developement.

 First question, what is a plugin?
 A plugin is an **augmented** runtime.
 Basically a plugin is a superset of the runtime.

 ## How to use plugins?

-Basically a plugin is a trait that is implemented for any runtime.
+A plugin is a trait that is implemented for any runtime.
 So when you want to use the plugin you can add a constraint on the `Runtime`:

 ```rust, noplayground
 # extern crate rock_n_rollup;